electron/electron/docs/api/sandbox-option.md

 Please use the `sandbox` option with care, as it is still an experimental feature.
-We are still not aware of the security implications of exposing some electron renderer APIs to the preload script, but here are some things to consider before rendering untrusted content:
+We are still not aware of the security implications of exposing some Electron renderer APIs to the preload script, but here are some things to consider before rendering untrusted content:

 - A preload script can accidentally leak privileged APIs to untrusted code.